The Large (looking) Glass, sketch

 – A blackboard with the 3 chemical components that are needed to create an Indigo natural dye vat.
 The components coming together in the word “creation” (or Funeral).

-– Through the window you see and installation that is a reflection of glass screen on the floor.
+– Through the window you see an installation that is a reflection of a glass window on the floor.
 The floor is patterned with trash covered by layers of rice, floor and bird sand.

 – 2 black speakers.
 The idea was that they would be replaced by two real speakers.
 I don’t remember it there was a tune or a setlist connected to the installation.
 I guess so but the playlist changed rapidly.